EeeBeeDee/gym_zen/README.md

 It can be found on [Google Fonts](https://fonts.google.com) here [Ubuntu](https://fonts.google.com/specimen/Ubuntu).
 After trying a few out I felt it meshes well with the soft, rounded feel I have aimed for with the design.

+## Business model for Gym Zen

+### Application types

+As a public gym that sells mechandise.
+The application types that apply in this business case are:

+-B2C
+-Products
+-Services
+-Single Payment
+-recurring payment

+### Features

+With the application types in mind I feel the best features to aim for are as follows:

+- Simple, elegant payment system
+- Cart or bag system to make shopping easier
+- High resolution images of items for sale
+- The ability to filter products to create a quicker shopping experience
+- Clear communication of what services are provided with a membership

 ## Search Engine Optimization (SEO) & Social Media Marketing

 ### Keywords